SusmithKrishnan/keycat/README.md

 # keyboardcat
 Keyboard cat is a simple CLI tool to generate ransom streams of ASCII characters to stdout.
 Speed and Charset can be adjusted and written to stdout or file.
-Can be as simle random string generator or display purpose.
+Can be used as simple random string generator or for display purpose.
 If there is any bug or feature request feel free to create an Issue or pull request.

 # Usage
 ```